 Arborio Rice is a variety of short-grained rice.
 It retains more of it’s natural starch content due to less milling (than ordinary long-grained rice).
 The slow cooking process (and the technique below) releases this starch, giving risotto it’s creamy consistency.

-- For my Creamy Mushroom Risotto, begin by cooking the mushrooms in olive oil.
-When done, remove from pan.
+- Cook the mushrooms.
+Begin by sautéing the mushrooms in olive oil.
+When done, remove the mushrooms into another dish.

-- Using same pan, sauté the onion in a little more olive oil until soft.
+- Sauté the onion.
+Using same pan, sauté the onion in a little more olive oil until soft.

 - Add garlic and Arborio Rice.
 Add the garlic and rice, and stir for about two minutes to slightly brown the rice.

-- Add one cup of chicken broth, and cook until it is absorbed.
+- Incorporate wine.
+Add one cup of white wine, and cook until it is absorbed.
 If you don’t use wine, use chicken broth.

-- Then add 1/2 cup of chicken broth at a time, waiting until each portion is absorbed before adding more.
+- Gradually add broth.
+Then add 1/2 cup of chicken broth at a time, waiting until each portion is absorbed before adding more.
 Season with salt and pepper.

-- When all the broth is absorbed, add the parmesan cheese and the mushrooms back.
+- Top with cheese.
+When all the broth is absorbed, add the freshly grated parmesan cheese and stir to combine.

-In steps number 4 and 5, you are adding the broth slowly, and the risotto is becoming creamy.
+In step 5, you are adding the broth slowly, and the risotto is becoming creamy.
 If you add all the broth at once, you’ll get a completely different consistency and very little creaminess.

 This creamy risotto, along with some shrimp and broccoli, has been our dinner two Fridays in a row.
 However, I could easily skip the shrimp and broccoli, and eat this as a main dish.